 Will I need to use this drug long term?

-What happens with migraine and cluster headaches
+What happens with migraine episodes and cluster headaches

-Migraine and cluster headaches are more than just severe headaches.
+Migraine headaches and cluster headaches are more than just severe headaches.
 They are neurological conditions that affect certain blood vessels and nerves in the brain.
 It’s not fully understood what causes them.
 However, with both conditions, headaches happen due to widening or swelling of blood vessels in the brain.

 What Imitrex does

 Imitrex belongs to a class of drugs called serotonin agonists.
 These are more commonly known as triptans.
-A class of drugs is a group of medications that work in a similar way.

 How long does it take for Imitrex to work?

 How long it takes Imitrex to start working depends on the form you take.
-However, most people find their migraine or cluster headache is much improved within 2 hours of taking a dose.
+However, most people find their migraine episode or cluster headache is much improved within 2 hours of taking a dose.

 The Imitrex injection can start working within 5 to 10 minutes.
 It usually reaches its full effect within 1 hour.